Cuban Missile Crisis: Soviet military deployments

-As early as August 1962, the US suspected the Soviets of building missile facilities in Cuba.
-During that month, its intelligence services gathered information about sightings by ground observers of Soviet-built MiG-21 fighters and Il-28 light bombers.
+As early as August 1962, the US suspected that the Soviets were building missile facilities in Cuba.
+During that month, its intelligence services gathered information of sightings by ground observers of Soviet-built MiG-21 fighters and Il-28 light bombers.
 U-2 spy planes found S-75 Dvina (NATO designation SA-2) surface-to-air missile sites at eight different locations.
 CIA director John A. McCone was suspicious.
 Sending antiaircraft missiles into Cuba, he reasoned, "made sense only if Moscow intended to use them to shield a base for ballistic missiles aimed at the United States".
-On August 10, he wrote a memo to Kennedy in which he guessed that the Soviets were preparing to introduce ballistic missiles into Cuba.
-Che Guevara himself traveled to the Soviet Union on August 30, 1962 to sign off on the final agreement regarding the deployment of missiles in Cuba.
-The visit was heavily monitored by the CIA as Guevara had gained more scruitiny by American intelligence.
-While in the Soviet Union Guevara argued with Khrushchev that the missile deal should be made public but Khrushchev insisted on total secrecy, and swore the Soviet Union's support if the Americans discovered the missiles.
-By the time Guevara arrived in Cuba the United States had already discovered the Soviet troops in Cuba via U-2 spy planes.
+On 10 August, he wrote a memo to Kennedy in which he guessed that the Soviets were preparing to introduce ballistic missiles into Cuba.
+Che Guevara himself traveled to the Soviet Union on 30 August 1962, to sign the final agreement regarding the deployment of missiles in Cuba.
+The visit was heavily monitored by the CIA as Guevara was being watched closely by American intelligence.
+While in the Soviet Union, Guevara argued with Khrushchev that the missile deal should be made public but Khrushchev insisted on total secrecy, and promised the Soviet Union's support if the Americans discovered the missiles.
+By the time Guevara arrived in Cuba, U-2 spy planes had already discovered the Soviet troops in Cuba.

 With important Congressional elections scheduled for November, the crisis became enmeshed in American politics.
-On August 31, Senator Kenneth Keating (R-New York) warned on the Senate floor that the Soviet Union was "in all probability" constructing a missile base in Cuba.
+On 31 August, Senator Kenneth Keating (R-New York) warned on the Senate floor that the Soviet Union was "in all probability" constructing a missile base in Cuba.
 He charged the Kennedy administration with covering up a major threat to the US, thereby starting the crisis.
 He may have received this initial "remarkably accurate" information from his friend, former congresswoman and ambassador Clare Boothe Luce, who in turn received it from Cuban exiles.
-A later confirming source for Keating's information possibly was the West German ambassador to Cuba, who had received information from dissidents inside Cuba that Soviet troops had arrived in Cuba in early August and were seen working "in all probability on or near a missile base" and who passed this information to Keating on a trip to Washington in early October.
+A later confirming source for Keating's information may have been the West German ambassador to Cuba, who had received information from dissidents inside Cuba that Soviet troops had arrived in Cuba in early August and were seen working "in all probability on or near a missile base".
+The ambassador passed this information to Keating on a trip to Washington in early October.
 Air Force General Curtis LeMay presented a pre-invasion bombing plan to Kennedy in September, and spy flights and minor military harassment from US forces at Guantanamo Bay Naval Base were the subject of continual Cuban diplomatic complaints to the US government.